Dutch Cartography

 Norton Simon Art Foundation

 Those unfamiliar with cartography of the sixteenth and seventeenth century may not recognize the geographical contents of the maps of the Netherlands which because they were oriented differently.
 At this time the designing of maps with north at the top was not yet a standardized practice; a map could be arranged with north at the left, right, or bottom, according to the preference of the cartographer.
-The only map painted by Vermeer that is oriented according to the modern standard is the map of Europe in Woman with a Lute.
+The only map painted by Vermeer that is oriented according to the modern standard is the map of Europe in Woman with a Lute (fig. 21) .

-The Account Keeper, Nicolas Maesfig.
-4 The Account Keeper
+The Account Keeper, Nicolas Maes

 Nicolaes Maes